SMousavi7/smart-home-knx-thingsboard/README.md

 cd ai-home-mcp
 ```

-and install the dependencies:
+Install the project dependencies:

 ```bash
 yarn install
 ```

+---

 ## 15. Configure ThingsBoard Access

-The MCP component requires:
+The MCP component requires access to the ThingsBoard REST API and the smart-home device.

+Provide the following values in your local runtime environment:

 ```text
 THINGSBOARD_URL